eric-s-s/dice-tables/README.rst

 roll 100 six-sided dice, the chance of rolling any number between 100 and 300 is 0.15 percent.

-There are many changes from the previous version, and they will be listed in "CHANGES" at the bottom of this README.

 contents:

 - THE BASICS